-- If there are multilple iOS devices in the list, select the one that you want to install Kodi on.
+- If there are multiple iOS devices in the list, select the one that you want to install Kodi on.

 - Now Cydia Impactor will ask you to Enter your Apple ID.
 Don’t worry, Cydia Impactor comes from /u/saurik who made Cydia.
 The program is as secure as it gets.
 Just in case if you don’t want to use your Apple ID, make a new one for this purpose.

-- Once you have entered Apple ID credentials, it will start signing the ipa file and will install it in your iPhone or iPad.
+- Once you have entered Apple ID credentials, it will start signing the IPA file and will install it on your iPhone or iPad.
 This can take a couple of minutes so just grab your drink, sit back and relax.

 - If you see any warnings while installation, just press OK.
-Basically it is saying that It may cause some hiccups in your workflow if you are Apple Developer, Which probably isn’t the case.
+It is saying that It may cause some hiccups in your workflow if you are Apple Developer, Which probably isn’t the case.

-With in a couple of minutes you will see Kodi in your homescreen.
+Within a couple of minutes, you will see Kodi on your home screen.
 You can not open it yet.
 To open Kodi, you will need to manually trust the developer certificate which is your own in this case.
-Go in Settings > General and right under the VPN, you will find “Profiles” , “Device management” OR “Profiles and Device management”
+Go to Settings > General and right under the VPN, you will find “Profiles,” “Device management” OR “Profiles and Device Management.”

 Go inside this option and trust the profile which has your Apple ID.
-While trusting your developer certificate, stay connected to internet otherwise it will give you error.
+While trusting your developer certificate, stay connected to the internet otherwise, it will give you an error.
 Now you can Go back and open up Kodi.
 Congrats and You’re Welcome.
 Make sure to check Top Kodi Addons.